pact-foundation/docs.pact.io/website/docs/pact_broker.md

    \(Note that you are specifying the _consumer application version_ in the URL, not the pact version.
 The broker will take care of versioning the pact behind the scenes when its content changes.
 It is expected that the consumer application version will increment with every CI build.\)

-4. When a pact is published, a webhook in the Pact Broker kicks off a build of the provider project if the pact content has changed since the previous version.
+4. When a pact is published, a webhook in the Pact Broker kicks off a build of the provider project if the pact content has changed since the previous version and requires verification.

 #### Step 2.
 Provider CI build